 Volunteering for Autism All Stars

-We have many plans for the future which include running support groups, drop in centres, befriending schemes and all kinds of great social activities and to achieve these plans we’ll need three things:
+We have many fantastic plans for the future which include running support groups and befriending schemes, donating practical items to organisations who want to be more autism-friendly, supporting autistic people after their caregivers have passed away, and all kinds of great social activities, but to achieve any of these plans we’ll need three things:

 • People who are willing to help us